Precision diagnostics: RNA sequencing

-Single-cell RNA-sequencing and dual host-pathogen RNA-sequencing are some of the commercially available RNA sequencing technologies.
+Single-cell RNA sequencing and dual host-pathogen RNA sequencing are some of the commercially available RNA sequencing technologies.
 RNA-Seq allows clinicians to trace cancers when other diagnostic results are ambiguous.
-RNA sequencing allows further cell trajectory analysis that may give an additional insight into cancer subtypes and patient background.
-As a more advanced version of the whole genome sequencing, RNA sequencing give additional information when creating an individual patient treatment plan.
-The increasing importance of RNA sequencing in diagnostics of malignant disorders, such as leukoplakia.
+RNA sequencing allows further cell trajectory analysis that may give additional insight into cancer subtypes and patient backgrounds.
+As a more advanced version of whole genome sequencing, RNA sequencing gives additional information when creating an individual patient's treatment plan.
+The importance of RNA sequencing in the diagnostics of malignant disorders, such as leukoplakia, is increasing.
 Transcriptome analysis may also reveal disease progression in pro-malignant conditions.
 Such analysis allows for an individualized prognosis for each patient.
-The utilities for sequencing of blood, bone marrow, or other bodily systems are becoming increasingly obvious.
+The utilities for the sequencing of blood, bone marrow, or other bodily systems are becoming increasingly obvious.
 Using the database, clinicians may become more informed of the patient's situation.

 Proteomics

 Proteomics is the study of proteins.
-Proteins that are translated from messenger RNA go through post-transcriptional modifications that include phosphorylation, ubiquitination, methylation, acetylation, glycosylation, etc. Previously, immunoassay methods were used to study proteins but mass spectrometry is mostly used as a proteomic analyzing tool.
+Proteins that are translated from messenger RNA go through post-transcriptional modifications that include phosphorylation, ubiquitination, methylation, acetylation, glycosylation, etc. Previously, immunoassay methods were used to study proteins, but mass spectrometry is now mainly used as a proteomic analyzing tool.
 In mass spectrometry analysis, proteins/peptides are fragmented.
 Then, peptides are ionized through either electrospray ionization or matrix-assisted laser desorption/ionization (MALDI).
 In addition to this, a mass analyzer generates information-rich ion mass spectra from fragmented peptides.
-Four types of mass analyzers include: ion trap, time-of-flight, quadrupole, and Fourier transform ion cyclotron.
-Lastly, using computational bioinformatics tools and algorithms, collected proteomics data could be further analyzed and used for protein profiling.
+Four types of mass analyzers include ion trap, time-of-flight, quadrupole, and Fourier transform ion cyclotron.
+Lastly, using computational bioinformatics tools and algorithms, collected proteomics data can be further analyzed and used for protein profiling.

 Microbiome

 In recent years, the interest in microbiome research has been rising and has become one of the critical components in precision medicine.
-Microbiome research refers to studying microorganisms' interaction within and outside the host.
+Microbiome research refers to the studying of microorganisms' interaction within and outside of the host.
 Common microorganisms include different types of fungi, bacteria, and viruses, and the community of microorganisms is known as the microbiome.
-These microorganisms exist in most of our body parts, contributing to our health.According to research, this microbiome is crucial in regulating our physiology by altering our metabolism, immune system, and more.
-Hence, the changes in the microbial community can provide insights into the health condition of the specific host and patients.
-In precision medicine, patients' gut microbiome is often profiled to determine which treatment offers the most therapeutic value to them.
+These microorganisms exist in most of our body parts, contributing to our health.
+According to research, this microbiome is crucial in regulating our physiology by altering our metabolism, immune system, and more.
+Hence, the changes in the microbial community can provide insights into the health condition of the specific host and patient.
+In precision medicine, patients' gut microbiome is often profiled in order to determine which treatment offers the most therapeutic value to them.
 Evidence shows that the microbiome is essential as it may increase the effectiveness of specific cancer treatments.